trilitech/tezos-developer-docs/docs/tutorials/security/part-2.md

 &rarr; **SOLUTION** :

-- Mutex safeguard: The goal is to avoid multiple internal operations being generated.
-A boolean `isRunning` will lock only one operation for the full transaction flow.
+- Mutex safeguard: To prevent the contract from generating multiple internal operations, we can add a Mutual Exclusive semaphore Boolean named `isRunning` that is true when an operation is running.
+This variable locks the contract while the full transaction flow runs.

   1. Check the isRunning is false
   2. Set isRunning to true